What this “Nazi salute” prom photo says about the adults in the room

-It was junior prom at Baraboo High School in Wisconsin last spring.
+It was junior prom at Baraboo High School in Wisconsin in the spring.
 The photographer hired for the event asked the boys to throw up a Nazi salute for some of the shots.
 Most of them did, enthusiastically.
 The resulting pictures are now making their way around Twitter today, with a considerable amount of shock value.

 The original tweet, from Vice journalist Jules Suzdaltsev, appeared yesterday, asking for more information about the photo from students of Baraboo High School.
-And so began a thread that reveals a lot about the prevelance of racism, and the rise of white nationalist thinking, in some areas of country in the age of Trump.
+And so began a thread that reveals a lot about the prevalence of racism, and the rise of white-nationalist thinking, in some areas of the country in the age of Trump.

 If anybody from Baraboo High School in Wisconsin can clue me in on why it appears the entire male class of 2018 is throwing up a Sig Heil during their prom photos – that would be great.